 The long symbolic name alias is self-descriptive, and is treated as the official name of a Unicode character property.
 For clarity it is used whenever possible when referring to that property in this annex and elsewhere in the Unicode Standard.
-For example: "The Line\Break property is discussed in UAX #14, Unicode Line Breaking Algorithm [UAX14]."
+For example: "The Line_Break property is discussed in Unicode Standard Annex #14, "Unicode Line Breaking Algorithm" [UAX14]."

-The abbreviated symbolic name alias is short and less mnemonic, but is useful for expressions such as "lb=BA" in data or in other contexts where the meaning is clear.
+The abbreviated symbolic name alias is short and less mnemonic, but is useful for expressions such as "Ib=BA" in data or in other contexts where the meaning is clear.